joker-b/Apps-Script-GMail-Cleaner/README.md

 //   or otherwise delete if you run this script.
 </pre>

-To use this, create a new script project in your GDocs folder & include Retention.gs.

-Also create a spreadsheet containing retention rules (a sample is provided), and an empty Google Docs text document which will be used to store the log data from Retention.gs
+To use this, create a spreadsheet containing retention rules (a sample is provided), and an empty Google Docs text document which will be used to store the log data from Retention.gs.
+With the spreadsheet app open, select "Tools->Script Editor..." and copy-paste to replace the contents the edit window with the code here in Retention.gs.

-Once all the pieces are ready, you will need to get the GDocs doc ID's for the spreadsheet and the log document.
+Once all the pieces are ready, you will need to get the GDocs doc ID for the log document.
-The quickest way to get these two doc ID's is to open each doc and check the URL -- extract the long "base64" string from it, e.g. https://docs.google.com/document/d/3ckYOu8kuIfBzbu-Dtu9XwGHUnUJG32PK7wHe5xMv3VG/ has document id 3ckYOu8kuIfBzbu-Dtu9XwGHUnUJG32PK7wHe5xMv3VG
+The quickest way to get this ID is to open the doc and check the URL -- extract the long "base64" string from it, e.g. https://docs.google.com/document/d/3ckYOu8kuIfBzbu-Dtu9XwGHUnUJG32PK7wHe5xMv3VG/ has document id 3ckYOu8kuIfBzbu-Dtu9XwGHUnUJG32PK7wHe5xMv3VG

-Paste these two ID's into your copy of Retention.gs in the indicated locations (it's pretty obvious -- this is a short program!).
+Paste this ID into your copy of the script as `LOG_DOC_ID` -- just near the top.
 Save.

+To test your rules, run `testRules` -- to actually start archiving, run `retentionRulesMain`

 RunRetention.gs by hand in Apps Script, or (my method) set it on a timer, known in App Script as "triggers."
 Triggers can be assigned under the App Script Resource menu.